 For some this whole “Reach vs Impressions” measuring may sound confusing and even challenging to understand.
 However, if you turn a blind eye to these metrics, it’ll become difficult to track how successful or not-so-successful your social media campaign is.
 Unless you know what to fix, how will you fix it?

 Once again, to make both these metrics clear, understand that “Reach” is the total number of users who have viewed your content.
-And impressions is the amount of times your content is displayed to users.
+And impressions is the number of times your content is displayed to users.

 Reach vs Impressions: What Metric Should You Focus On?